By Stacey M. Johnson, CFT Assistant Director, Vanderbilt

 3) Capitalize on technologies you are already using plus one or two new ones.
 No one can learn AND effectively use six new tools today.
 Start by doing more of what you already do.
 If you need to use new technologies, give yourself plenty of time to read up and play around with the new tool.
-Use the articles in this knowledgebase to help you learn new skills and to learn how to use new online tools and features.
+Use the articles in this knowledgebase and the Online Training course in Moodle to help you learn new skills and to learn how to use new online tools and features.

 4) Get help.
 Connect with colleagues who are faced with similar challenges or similar kinds of courses.
-If you have questions about any Moodle tools, check out our articles in this knowledgebase or reach out for support by phone.
-You can also email McNeese's computer services department or the eLearning department.
-Contact information for both departments is located on this knowledgebase's homepage.
+If you have questions about any Moodle tools, check out our articles in this knowledgebase or reach out for support from the McNeese IT Helpdesk or eLearning office.
+Contact information is located below.

 5) Prepare for Technology Failures.
 Whether it’s problems with the online platform or internet connections, technology can and will fail.
 During the first few semesters of teaching online, each of us has faced a situation were we frantically tried to fix problems while remaining on camera in a live virtual classroom.
 Unless you are certain that it will be a quick fix, it’s best to post a message on the chat box or say (if your audio is working) that you are facing technological problems, and then offer a five-minute break.
 Include a time stamp in case the platform freezes; for example: “Hi all, I’m having technical difficulties.
 It’s 5:55 p.m. right now — let’s take a five-minute break and regroup at 6 p.m.”.
 In our experience, five minutes is enough time to restart the platform, restart your computer, or contact your online-support staff.
 On that note, make sure you have your real-time online-support phone numbers saved in your phone’s contacts.
 Another helpful tech support is a battery backup unit into which you can plug your computer and your router or modem.
 Having one will save you through a temporary power outage.

-We’re not recommending going outside of McNeese’s existing ecosystem of online tools (Moodle, Microsoft Teams Meeting, BigBlueButton, Respondus, ProctorU, Turnitin, etc.), at least not right now.
-There are some fantastic ed tech tools out there, but it takes quite a bit of vetting to make sure they have responsible student data handling policies, are accessible, etc. The best option in times of disruption is to stick with the tools which McNeese has already vetted and can provide tech support for as needed.
+We recommend that McNeese’s instructors only use online tools and services supported by the university's IT department (Moodle, Microsoft Teams Meeting, BigBlueButton, Respondus, SmarterProctoring, ProctorU, RedShelf, Turnitin, etc.).
+There are some fantastic educational tech tools out there, but it takes quite a bit of vetting to make sure they have responsible student data handling policies, are accessible, reliable, etc. The best option in times of disruption is to stick with the tools which McNeese has already vetted and can provide tech support for as needed.